Tuesday, 26 July 2016

 It is common for transplanted patients to resume living a normal life as they recover, and active sexual life is no exception.

-In case you get infected with UTI, consult your KTP doctor to advise for the same.
+In case you get infected with UTI, consult your KTP doctor for the same.

 Managing Diabetes:

 Corticosteroid like prednisolone (Wyesolon) increases the blood sugar level but after two months when the dosage is reduced, it will start becoming normal.
 You may require your diabetes medicines or insulins to keep your blood sugar levels in check as advised by your doctors.
-Your doctors may advise a controlled carbohydrate diet and regular exercise for keeping your blood sugar in check.
+Your doctors may advise a controlled carbohydrate diet and regular exercise to keep your blood sugar in check.

 Managing Blood pressure: